cylc/cylc-doc/src/user-guide/running-suites.rst

 .. note::

-   Suite log files are primarily intended for human eyes.
+   Workflow log files are primarily intended for human eyes.
 If you need to have an external system to monitor suite events automatically, interrogate the sqlite *suite run database*
-   (see :ref:`Suite Run Databases`) rather than parse the log files.
+   (see :ref:`Workflow Run Databases`) rather than parse the log files.

-.. _Suite Run Databases:
+.. _Workflow Run Databases:

-Suite Run Databases
+Workflow Run Databases
 -------------------

-Suite server programs maintain two ``sqlite`` databases to record information on run history:
+Workflow server programs maintain two ``sqlite`` databases to record information on run history:

 .. code-block:: console